toddaustin/css-team-project-2/q.md

 The html element `<q>` is used for short, inline quotations.
 When modern browsers, other than Internet Explorer, encounter the `<q>` element, they will insert quotation marks around the content inbetween the `<q>` tags.
 For Internet Explorer you as the developer would have to add CSS styles to the element.
 For example, in modern browsers, the following should show quotes: <q>This is an example of the &lt;q&gt; element</q>.

-For long quotations, quotes that require line breaks, or quotes that are not set inline, use the `<blockquote>` element instead.
+For long, extended quotations, quotes that require line breaks, or quotes that are not set inline, use the `<blockquote>` element instead.

 ## Syntax